 Upper eyelid surgery (upper blepharoplasty) for aging looks (Dermatochalasis) is a very common procedure.
-As we age, excess skin and wrinkles become more apparent in the eyelids.
-The excess skin droops and weighs down on the eyes, causing an aged appearance, and in some people, causing blockage of the lymphatic drainage, resulting in swollen/edematous look.
+When we age, there will be more excess skin and more wrinkles appearing in the eyelids.
+The excessive skin droops and weighs down on the eyes, causing an aged appearance, and in some people, causing blockage of the lymphatic drainage, resulting in swollen/edematous look.

 Asian Double Eyelid Surgery (Double crease surgery)

-It is well known that 50% of the Asian population do not have crease formation on the upper eyelids (double creases), making the eyes appear much smaller and sometimes less friendly.
-Hence, it is no wonder that double eyelid surgery ranks the highest among all the cosmetic surgery procedures in Asian countries.
+It is well known that 50% of the Asian population does not have crease formation on the upper eyelids (double creases), which makes the eyes appear much smaller and sometimes not so friendly.
+Hence, it is no wonder that double eyelid surgery ranks the highest among all the cosmetic surgery procedures in Asians.

 Upper Eyelid Levator Repair